thirtybees/docs/thirtybees/merchants-guide/introduction.md

 # Getting Started
  **Thirty Bees 1.0.X**

-Welcome to the Thirty Bees<sup>&trade;</sup> 1.0.x User Guide.
-You will find the most up-to-date answers by bookmarking this website in your browser's favorite places.
+Welcome to the thirty bees<sup>&trade;</sup> 1.0x Merchants Guide.
+You will findthise updates as often as possible with the latest information available.  thirty bees is an open source platform that is heavily dependent on its community contributors.
+If you you see any errors or missing information and believe you can help, please feel free to jump right in!

-Our documentation is continuously updated from your suggestions.
-If you would like to see something added or changed, please click <a target="_blank" class="noCrossRef" href="https://thirtybees.com/feature-request/" title="Thirty Bees Feature Request"><button type="button" class="btn btn-primary btn-block" aria-label="Left Align"><span class="glyphicon glyphicons-link" aria-hidden="true"></span> Feature Request</button></a>
+If you ever have a suggestion, want something added, or changed, please leave us a <a target="_blank" class="noCrossRef" href="https://thirtybees.com/feature-request/" title="Thirty Bees Feature Request"><button type="button" class="btn btn-primary btn-block" aria-label="Left Align"><span class="glyphicon glyphicons-link" aria-hidden="true"></span> Feature Request</button></a> and we will see what we can do about getting it added in!

+## Understanding thirty bees

+Before logging in and getting to it, lets first go over thirty bees.
+In general, there are two main aspects of you store, the front and back end.
+The front end refers to the "face" of your store, or in other words, what your customers see when they visist (eg. https://yourdomain.com).
+You can generally customize what appears where via hooks and modules (more on that later in the guide).
+You can also get additional themes to change the layout, color, and look.

+The back end on the other hand is where you and your employees login and administer the store (eg. (https:/yourdomain.com/admin(Random-Characters).
+This is where you setup your store, manage your catalog of products, process your orders, and more.

+##

+Themes - These can be created or purchased and change the design (layout, look, colors, etc.) of your front end.

 ## PDF Download Option for Help Material